-JSON in Environment Variables: Escaping, Encoding, and Parsing
+JSON in Environment Variables: Escaping and Parsing

 Safely pass JSON in environment variables: escaping for shell, Base64 encoding, dotenv parsing, and Docker/Kubernetes secrets handling.